 Every time you roast a chook, keep the bones, pop them in the freezer and keep until you have 2 or 3 carcasses worth.
-I keep bones we’ve eaten from too – after 12 hours in a pot, I really don’t think it’s going to matter if we chomped on them!
+I keep bones we’ve eaten from too – after 12-24 hours in a pot, I really don’t think it’s going to matter if we chomped on them!
 Also keep veggie scraps from cutting onions and carrots for other things.
 The tips, skins and peels are great to add to stock.
 Waste not.
 Get clever.
 They build up quick and then it means buying less stuff to make a stock, as it’ll all be from leftovers, just as in the great restaurants the world over, who have a constant stock pot on the low flame, tossing kitchen scraps into it around the clock.
 Keep a tub building in the freezer and then pull them out when it’s stock time.

 To get you over the line and excited about making stock from this day forth, here are 10 amazing health and sustainability benefits to making stock.